itsducksss/Basic-Single-Interactable-NPC/README.md

 When you play the Unity Scene this is what should happen.
-The dialouge goes away after 5 seconds due to the DestroyGameobject script we added onto the D_Template prefab.
+The dialouge goes away after 5 seconds due to the DestroyGameobject script we added onto the D_Template prefab, the time it takes until it disappears can be edited in the Inspector Window in the D_Template (DestroyGameobject).